sanidhychoudharybtech2025-coder/FOSS-Recruitment-2025/projects/sanidhy choudhary/Readme.md

 ---

 ## AI Tools Used
-List any AI tools you used (if any).
-Example: ChatGPT, GitHub Copilot, Cursor, Gemini, etc.
-If not used, write "None".
+1.chatgpt
+2.replit

 ---

 ## Future Improvements
-Write how you would improve this project if you had more time.
-Example: Add more features, make a better design, connect to API, etc.
+i would Add more features, make a better design, connect to API

 ---